tiger-sea/mcs_research/sections/results.md

 \section{TINN}
 Table \ref{table:TINN} presents the MAP estimation values and credible intervals for TINN.
-Similar to pNN50, the MAP estimation values were small, and the credible intervals included zero for all meteorological factors.
-Whereas, some meteorological factors had relatively larger MAP values and credible intervals, such as minimum sea-level atmospheric pressure, minimum relative humidity, and mean, minimum, maximum temperature.
+Similar to RMSSD and pNN50, the MAP estimation values were small, and the credible intervals included zero for all meteorological factors.
+Whereas, some meteorological factors had relatively larger MAP values and credible intervals with biased range, such as mean, maximum temperature, minimum relative humidity, and minimum sea-level atmospheric pressure.
 These findings for specific factors may suggest potential associations with TINN, though the credible intervals still spanning zero indicate uncertain results.

 \begin{table}[htbp]
     \centering